barbara-wachek/Challenge_portfolio_BW/README.md

 * [Manual test cases](https://docs.google.com/spreadsheets/d/1RCin82tfSesU4tCNpFl7ppMIG3XLe50hg9Kswb1hSpE/edit#gid=0)
 * [Automated tests in Robot Framework](https://github.com/barbara-wachek/panelscout_robotframework)

+My certificate:

 ## Task 1: Software configuration

-Task goals:
+Goals:

-* perform exploratory tests of the application,
+✅ perform exploratory tests of the application,
-* find out what programs are necessary to start automatic testing,
+✅ find out what programs are necessary to start automatic testing,
-* set up a remote repository on GitHub,
+✅ set up a remote repository on GitHub,
-* clone the repository and configure the work environment,
+✅ clone the repository and configure the work environment,
-* format the README file.
+✅ format the README file.

 #### Subtask 1: Why I decided to take part in the [Dare IT Challenge](https://www.dareit.io/challenges/wstep-do-testow-automatycznych)?"
 ###### I decided to take part in the challenge to learn the basics of automated testing using Python and to create my own portfolio.